About MountainTrue—Founded 2015

 About Western North Carolina Alliance—Founded 1982

-WNCA is the only grassroots environmental advocacy group focused solely on conserving Western North Carolina’s natural heritage.
-We were founded in 1982 by citizens in Macon County who organized to protect their local national forests from oil and gas leasing.
+WNCA was the only grassroots environmental advocacy group focused solely on conserving Western North Carolina’s natural heritage.
+WNCA was founded in 1982 by citizens in Macon County who organized to protect their local national forests from oil and gas leasing.
 After that successful effort, WNCA went on to help defeat proposed nuclear waste dump in Buncombe County (1984), launch a campaign to stop clear-cutting in the natural forests, and lead a four-year campaign to stop the City of Asheville from clear cutting in the Asheville Watershed (1990, the City later placed a conservation easement over 17,356 acres of the watershed).
 In 1994, WNCA claimed victory in its nine-year campaign to stop clear-cutting in the national forests when the Forest Service released a new Management Plan for the Pisgah and Nantahala National Forests that eliminated clear-cutting as a management tool and reduces overall logging levels.
 In 2010, WNCA became home of the French Broad Riverkeeper, serves as the primary protector and defender of the French Broad River watershed in Western North Carolina.
+In 2012, the Watauga Riverkeeper joined the team to serve as the primary watchdog and spokesperson for the Elk and Watauga Rivers, which run from their headwaters on Grandfather mountain and the Blue Ridge Parkway in Western North Carolina to the dam at foot of Watauga Lake in east Tennessee.